mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 In these interactions we can see a consistent message coming from peers in the playtesting process.
 They praise the look of the game but offer constructive feedback to help improve the GDP of jumping.
 The same message is delivered in a variety of ways, above we can see feedback from Mick trying to bridge a technical and conversational approach, direct feedback of the personal challenge level and an interpretation of the cause from Ch and then a more specifically technical explanation involving the naming of the variable _jump speed_.

 While the players do not, apart from Mi's daughter, tell Mi directly to change the game, these comments appear to direct direction of the design to comply with an emerging community norm of jump feel stemming from the personal experiences of the participants and from tangible feeling of lack of control over the player's character in the game.
-These norming behaviours some of the informal norming behaviours that are less directive seen in the work of Rogoff and colleagues as explored in Lit review [@rogoff_cultural_2003].
+These norming behaviours some of the informal norming behaviours that are less directive seen in the work of Rogoff and colleagues as explored in literature review.  [@rogoff_cultural_2003].
-EXPAND EITHER HERE OR IN DISCUSSION.

 ### The propagation of use of GDPs and associated practices stemming from playtesting